 The BU Rating

 Navy Builders make up the largest segment of the Naval Construction Force, the SeaBees.
 They work as carpenters, plasters, roofers, concrete finishers, masons, painters, bricklayers, and cabinet makers.
 Opportunities to enter the BU rating are good for qualified applicants.
-About 2,380 men and women work as Builders in the Navy.
-This is a 5 year enlistment program.

 The duties performed by Navy Builders include building and repairing wood, masonry concrete, steel structures, and installing interior finish work, including installing sheet rock, paneling or ceramic tile walls and installing ceiling and floor tile, millwork and trim.

-BUs operate carpentry, cabinet-making, and tool and equipment repair shops, and build forms for concrete construction; mix, place and finish concrete, and operat concrete batch plants, portable concrete mixers and other concrete finishing equipment and tools.
+BUs operate carpentry, cabinet-making, and tool and equipment repair shops, and build forms for concrete construction; mix, place and finish concrete, and operate concrete batch plants, portable concrete mixers and other concrete finishing equipment and tools.
 BUs build wharves, bridges and other heavy timber structures.

 They read and interpret blueprints and prepare sketches for projects, and make estimates of material, labor, and equipment requirements.